Dewitt Log Homestead

-The Dewitt Log Homestead is a historic building near Oxford, Ohio, listed in the National Register on 1973-04-13.
+The Dewitt Log Homestead is a historic building near Oxford, Ohio, listed in the National Register on April 13, 1973.

+Overview

 This log cabin was built in 1805 by Zachariah Price Dewitt and Elizabeth Dewitt and is the oldest extant structure in the Oxford Township of Butler County, Ohio.
 It is the only remaining home of the several built by pioneers along the Four-Mile Creek, just east of what is now the Miami University campus.
 The cabin and surrounding land is now owned by Miami University and is maintained by the Oxford Museum Association as a historic house museum.
 The cabin is on the north side of Ohio State Route 73 where it crosses Four-Mile Creek.